Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Southern Stats and Trends

-- The Eagles have covered the spread once this year when underdogs by 6 points or more (in three chances).
+- The Eagles have been underdogs by 6 points or more three times this season and covered the spread once.

-- Georgia Southern has eclipsed the over/under in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses over 413.9 yards.
+- In games that Georgia Southern churns out over 413.9 yards, the team is 2-0 against the spread and 2-1 overall.

 - This year the Eagles have seven turnovers, one fewer than the Panthers have takeaways (8).